-Rock is not fashionable, it is a fact.
-Of course, in recent years the prominence of trap, R&B, rap, and especially reggaeton have been the dominators of the market.
+Rock is not fashionable, it’s a fact.
+Of course, in recent years the prominence of trap, R&B, rap, and especially reggaetón have dominated the market.
 And among them, Rosalía’s very personal neo-Flemish proposal, which brings everything together.
 There is no shortage of pessimists who claim that rock is dead.
 There are those who call it indie, those who reject the new proposals and those who do not know very well what they are facing given the tendency towards a mix of genres.

-There are proposals that always work because they have a loyal audience that supports them regardless of the media interest they attract.
-We are talking about Extremoduro, Fito & Fitipaldis, Leiva, Vetusta Morla or Izal among others.
-Artists and groups with a very strong fan base.
+There are proposals that always work because they have a loyal audience that support them regardless of the media interest they attract.
+We are talking about Extremoduro, Fito & Fitipaldis, Leiva, Vetusta Morla or Izal among others, artists and groups with a very strong fan base.
 Here the hype is irrelevant and the engagement is everything.
 For this reason, your events are completely without risk.
 A safe bet.

-The Madrid Hinds are another of the formations that raise sympathy and roughness in equal parts.
-From the first moment they had the support of the press and the English-speaking public, which is why expectations soared for Leave Me Alone (2016), which was their debut album.
-They did not have the same luck in Spain, where they received quite a lot of criticism alluding to a scarce instrumental domain and to the overvalued their proposal was by the international media.
+The Madrid Hinds are another of the groups that raise sympathy and roughness in equal parts.
+From the first moment they had the support of the English-speaking public and press, which is why expectations soared for Leave Me Alone (2016), which was their debut album.
+They did not have the same luck in Spain, where they received quite a lot of criticism alluding to a scarce instrumental domain and to their overvalued proposal by the international media.
 The truth is that they have a great pull in many cities in the United States, London and Mexico, but in the city where they are most listened to is, paradoxically, in Madrid, where they have 13,000 monthly followers.
 Since the beginning of the year they have maintained a good average of listeners, around 220,000 in the global count.
 However, the recent release of The Prettiest Curse, their third studio album, has increased their listener numbers to over 320,000.

 They arrived overnight, without warning, in February 2016 with Force Majeure, and since then their popularity has been constantly rising.
 Tireless workers, in the middle of the presentation tour of their first album, took time to compose and record Other fundamental principles.
 A second LP with which they revalidated success and took them to Mexico.
-With El milagro, their third record reference, they have reached a new peak, maintaining since then a base of 200,000 monthly listeners that remains unchanged.
-Before declaring the state of alarm as a result of the health crisis caused by the coronavirus, the Murcian band had already hung the “sold out” poster for the two dates they had planned in the mythical Riviera of Madrid.
+With El milagro (“the miracle”), their third record reference, they have reached a new peak, maintaining since then a base of 200,000 monthly listeners that remains unchanged.
+Before declaring the state of alarm as a result of the health crisis caused by the coronavirus, the Murcian band had already hung the “sold out” poster for the two days they had planned in the mythical Madrid Riviera.
 A frustrated tour of presentation that presupposes great desire among his followers to see the band back on stage.